JAlcocerT/JAlcocerT/content/blog/dev-all-as-a-code.md

 https://book.yourdomain.com/api/book
 ```

-This could make that within one subdomain, you host several ebooks at different routes!!
+This could make that within one subdomain, you host several ebooks at different routes!

 And maybe...the one who pays from the main page get access to a boundle with ALL the ebooks.